What is your role at Intel?

 Why should young engineers be interested in working at Intel?

 - You will learn what is it like to work in an international company from the inside.
-You will work with different people not only from Russia, but also from other countries, improve your skills in speaking foreign languages, and visit places all over the world.
+You will work with people from different countries, not only from Russia, improve your foreign language speaking skills, and visit places all over the world.